 The selvages run parallel to the lengthwise yarns in the fabric( warp yarns).
-On the fabric bold the selvedges will be finished to prevent unraveling of the fabric edges and is a hard edge which you cut off before using the fabric for sewing.
+On the fabric both the selvedges will be finished to prevent unravelling of the fabric edges and is a hard edge which you cut off before using the fabric for sewing.
 The length of the fabric is measured along the selvage.

 So do knit fabric have a grain?

 In knit fabric the grain is there but it is different – it is called ‘direction’ in knits.
 Knit fabric consists of a series of loops.
 Knowing the grain or direction of the knit fabric is as important as in a woven fabric.
 In knit the direction refers to the placement of loops in the fabric.
 They are placed in lengthwise direction (courses) and crosswise direction(wales) with the greatest stretch being in the crosswise loop direction( mostly), with them placed perpendicular to each other just as for woven fabrics.
 A simple stretch test of the fabric will help you determine the direction of stretch on knits.

 How to buy fabric which is on grain or which is grain perfect?

 ie. Basically How to know if the fabric is off grain?

 It is when you buy fabric that you have to ensure that the fabric is grain perfect, not when you reach home and try to cut the fabric.
 By then it is probably too late .

 Some off grain fabric is impossible to cut properly.
 Never buy a bolt of fabric if you find that it is off grain, however pretty it is , especially if it is a printed/patterned one and you intend to match the patterns.
 It will be difficult for you to align it properly.

 How to find the grainline in a fabric